hackclub/hackclub/workshops/platformer/README.md

 var GROUND_SPRITE_HEIGHT = 50;
 ```

-- I've added in the ground sprite height as well.
+I've added in the ground sprite height as well.

-- We can now set the number of ground sprites in `setup()`:
+We can now determine and set the number of ground sprites in `setup()`:

 ```js
 var groundSprites;